 Hairballs occur in any breed or mix but more often happen among long-haired cats.

 Periodic random hairballs every couple of weeks or even weekly aren’t a particular problem except for the humans assigned to clean it up.
 However, when hairball episodes occur more often than that for your cat, contact your veterinarian; less can be a problem because sometimes hairballs are difficult to cough up, and there are products which may help your cat.

 If the cat is retching and making those sounds that come before the hairball typically comes up, the hairball may be pretty large and/or stuck in place.
 If this is the case, contact your veterinarian immediately for an assessment and perhaps a recommendation to try a laxative type product (never give a cat a human laxative without veterinary input).
 Some cats do have frequent issues getting hairballs up and out of their systems.

 Sometimes cat parents hear repeated coughing and assume the issue is hairball related when it’s not.
 Watch for these signs:

 - Continuous hacking or retching without producing a hairball

 - Changes in digestion, such as diarrhea or constipation or lack of appetite

 - A swollen or hard belly

-The best way to lessen hairball episodes is to grab the brush, and simply brushing.
+The best way to lessen hairball episodes is simply brushing.
 The more frequent cat parents brush generally the more effective the hairball control.